ainaaa21/Data-Science-Project/README.md

 - 👕 **Brands Outlet** is the most preferred among teenagers aged **13–20**.
 - 🧥 **H&M** shows strong preference among young adults aged **20–28**.
 - 🧢 **Uniqlo** is preferred by both **13–20** and **20–28** groups, with balanced distribution.
-- 👵 Older age groups (28–44) are less represented in the dataset, suggesting the brands mainly appeal to younger consumers.
+- 👵 Older age groups (28–44) are less represented, suggesting the brands mainly appeal to younger consumers.

 #### 📈 Monthly Expenses by Age and Gender
 <p align="center">